SMSpp-Project/BundleSolver/README.md

-arrangement with its own extlib/ folder, but the `*_ROOT` values are set in the SMS++ files and therefore are immediately available there, so there is no need to separately edit the NDOSolver/FiOracle project ones (but there would be if it were downloaded and compiled independenty).
+arrangement with its own extlib/ folder, but the `*_ROOT` values are set in the SMS++ files and therefore are immediately available there, so there is no need to separately edit the NDOSolver/FiOracle project ones (but there would be if it were downloaded and compiled independently).

 ## Getting help